psykei/psyki/README.md

 PL > 2.28 ^ PW <= 1.64 <- X |= versicolor
 ```

-### Demo
+### Demo (constraining)

-`demo.ipynb` is a notebook that shows how injection is applied to a network for iris classification task.
+`demo_constraining.ipynb` is a notebook that shows how injection via constraining is applied to a network for iris classification task.
 Rules are defined in `resources/rules/iris.csv`.